techatspree/maven-site-tutorial/markdown-site/src/site/markdown/index.md

         </dependency>
     </dependencies>

-And you had generated the web site using:
+And you generated the web site using:

     mvn site